ai-vbrain/pyMEAL/README.md

 output = model.predict(input_data)
 ```

-Here, `input_data` refers to a CT image, and the corresponding T1-weighted (T1w) image is produced as the output.
+Here, `input_data` refers to a CT image, and the corresponding T1-weighted (T1w) image is predicted as the output.

 For detailed instructions on how to use each module of the **pyMEAL** software, please refer to the [tutorial section on our GitHub repository](https://github.com/ai-vbrain/pyMEAL).

-## Tutorials
-To use the different modules of pyMEAL, please refer to the tutorial section in our GitHub repository (https://github.com/ai-vbrain/pyMEAL)

 ## How to get support?
 For help, contact: